 Lavender

-Lavender is an evergreen shrub, grown for its grey-green, fragrant leaves and bee-friendly flowers in shades of white, pink and purple.
+Lavender is an evergreen shrub grown for its grey-green, fragrant leaves and bee-friendly flowers in shades of white, pink, lilac or purple.
 Lavenders are incredibly versatile and can be grown in all kinds of gardens, from wildlife gardens to cottage gardens and from Mediterranean-style gravel gardens to herbaceous borders.
-Lavender 'Hidcote' can be grown as a low-growing hedge and also grows well in pots.
+Lavender 'Hidcote' can be grown as a low-growing hedge and also does well in pots.
 Drought tolerant, lavenders need a sunny spot to thrive and should be planted in well-drained soil.
-Cut back after flowering in order to keep their shape.
+Cut back with shears in autumn or spring to keep the plant compact and dense.

 H x S: from 60cm x 60cm